-I have outlined my settings for Cura.
-You can apply this information to other slicers.
+Note: This post covers settings in Cura, and primarily mentions the Prusa i3Mk2, however the concepts outlined here will apply for most printers or other slicers.
 I have only commented on the settings that I’ve changed from the default settings.

-- Fill Density: I use 10% for most models.
-If the model has thin parts that require strength like the door frames, then set it to 25%.
-Make sure you set the ‘prints after infill’ to ON.
-Otherwise, you will see banding on your model.
+- Fill density: I use 10% for most models.
+If the model has thin parts that require strength (for example, door frames), then set it to 25%.
+Make sure you set the ‘prints after infill’ to ON, otherwise, you will see banding on your model.

-- Build Plate: Build plate temperature is increased slightly to help bed adhesion, but this depends on the ambient temperature of the room
+- Build plate: temperature is increased slightly to help bed adhesion, but this depends on the ambient temperature of the room

-- Supports: I always use a brim as it’s a good chance to see if the Z is at a good height when the print begins.
+- Supports: I always use a brim as it allows checking to see if the Z is at a good height when the print begins.
 It also helps with adhesion.
 I sometimes use a raft for delicate tall objects.

-- Initial Layer linewidth: set to 100%.
-Important for parts that connect to other parts, like the OpenLOCK clips
+- Initial layer linewidth: set to 100%.
+This is important for parts that connect to other parts, for example the OpenLOCK clips